 What is the story behind the name "Black Country"?

 To many in the UK, the Black Country is a name that trips right off the tongue, yet few consider how this nickname for parts of the West Midlands came about.
-Well, this post shall surely attempt to probe the question in greater detail and, by charting the area to its present condition, take stock of how much has changed along the way.
-In brief, the name of Black Country originated from the number of industries that were located on the back doorstep, which was a significant quantity when Great Britain was going through a rapid process of industrialisation.
+This post will delve into the origins of the name and explore the area's transformation over time.
+In brief, the name Black Country originated from the numerous industries that flourished during Great Britain's rapid industrialization.

 What industries were present in the Black Country?